Indiana’s Teen Driver’s License and Insurance Requirements

 In Indiana, there are different paths for young drivers to obtain a license depending on their age, education, and purpose for driving.

-Driver's education.
-Beginning at 15 and a half years old, a teen who is enrolled in driver's education can take a written and a vision test to obtain a learner's permit.
+An teen who's at least 15 and a half years old and is enrolled in driver's education can take a written and a vision test to obtain a learner's permit.
 The permit allows the teen to drive only with a licensed driving instructor as part of the driver's education course.
 Once the teen has started the driver's education course, he or she can drive under the supervision of an authorized relative.
-In Indiana, an authorized relative is a licensed relative who is at least 25 years old or a licensed spouse at who is at least 21 years old.
+In Indiana, an authorized relative is a licensed relative who's at least 25 years old or a licensed spouse who's at least 21 years old.

 The motorist must hold the learner's permit for at least 180 days before advancing to a probationary license.

 After holding the learner's permit for 180 days, a teen can apply for an operator's license.
-The applicant must show completion of 50 hours of supervised driving time (ten of which must have been done at night).
+The applicant must show completion of 50 hours of supervised driving time (10 of which must have been done at night).
 The applicant's parent or guardian must also sign a consent and liability statement for the Bureau of Motor Vehicles (BMV).
 And to obtain the operator's license, the teen needs to pass a behind-the-wheel driving test.
+(Ind.
+Code Ann. § 9-24-3-2.5 (2024).)

 • may not drive from 10 p.m. until 5 a.m. unless for school, work, or religious activity, and